 - Transsphenoidal hypophysectomy.
 It is not possible to surgically remove the tumour alone, and surgery requires the removal of the entire pituitary gland.
 After surgery, the cat will need lifelong daily administration of cortisone and L-thyroxine to compensate for the loss of pituitary function.
 It is a difficult surgery to perform and only not readily available.

 - Radiation therapy to shrink the tumour if surgery isn’t available or viable.
 Several weekly treatments are necessary.
 An improvement in insulin resistance and neurological signs can be seen within weeks or month, m cats will still require insulin but in lower doses.
 Side effects are common with this treatment and can include the following; hair loss, otitis externa (inflammation of the ear canal), loss of vision, hearing impairment and in some cases, tumour regrowth.

-Medical management is another treatment option which has a fair to good prognosis in the short term.
+Medical management is another treatment option that has a fair to good prognosis in the short term.
 This may include the following options:

-- Somatostatin analogues and dopamine agnostics which inhibit the GH production or reduce GH levels in the blood.
+- Somatostatin analogues and dopamine agnostics inhibit GH production or reduce GH levels in the blood.

 - Increasing insulin dosage.
 Controlling diabetes with larger doses of insulin and dietary changes, such as low protein, low phosphorous foods.

 This is the most common method of treating acromegaly, and while it can bring diabetes under control, the tumour continues to grow and the disease will continue to progress.

 Supportive care may be necessary to control mild heart failure with diuretics and vasodilators to prevent pulmonary edema and pleural effusion.